 If you’re in the market for a new project management tool and are stuck between two solid options like Asana and Jira, we’ve collected all the details you need to make a well-informed decision.

 Asana, a task management tool, helps teams tackle projects one task and subtask at a time.
-Jira, a project and issue-tracking software, primarily helps development teams track bugs that arise in programs so that they can be dealt with collaboratively.
+Jira, a project and issue-tracking software by Atlassian, primarily helps development teams track bugs that arise in programs so that they can be dealt with collaboratively.
 Both sound like good options, but which one is good for you?
-Keep reading our complete comparison to see which is most fitting for your needs.
+Keep reading our complete comparison to see which is most fitting for your needs and why an alternative platform like monday dev may be your best bet after all.

 At a glance: Asana vs. Jira